Automatic Segmentation Tool for Long Webpage Screenshots

 heights=[100, 200],

-color=(0, 255, 0) # Drawing the lines in green
+color=(0, 255, 0) # Draw lines in green

 )

-print(f"The modified image is saved at {result_image_path}")
+print(f"The modified image is saved in {result_image_path}")

 Buy me a coffee~